PeterShaggyNoble/MDI-Sandbox/iconupdates.md

 ## [MaterialDesign-SVG/svg](https://github.com/Templarian/MaterialDesign-SVG/tree/master/svg)
 ### Rename
-There are no icons to rename at this time.
+There are no icons to be renamed at this time.
 ### Add
 All missing icons are due to be added in the next release.
 ### Remove